AndrewWalker251/traffic_sign_classifier/writeup_AW.md

 Train Accuracy = 0.544

 This obviously takes a lot longer to train and so hasn't finished improving.
-What id we did 100 epochs at this rate.

 EPOCH 100 ...
 Validation Accuracy = 0.678